QuarkNerd/blog/jdunkerley/_posts/2016-12-19-spark-unaffordable-britain.md

 All of these statistics can be computed in a single pass together.
 We need to use the `aggregateByKey` function to do this.
 This function takes 3 parameters.
 The first is the value to initiate the aggregation process with.
 The second is a function argument which takes the current aggregate value (or the initial value) and a single value from the RDD and then computes the new value of the aggregate.
 For each key, this function is called for every value within a computation node to compute the aggregate value.
-If a key is split across multiple nodes then this aggregate is passed to the final parameter.
+If a key is split across multiple nodes, then this aggregate is passed to the final parameter.
 This is a function argument which takes two aggregate value and merges them.
 This will be called repeatedly until a final single aggregate for the key is computed.
-This final function will not be called for a key, if all of it's values are within a single node.
+This final function will not be called for a key, if all of its values are within a single node.

 <img src="{{ site.github.url }}/jdunkerley/assets/spark_aggregateByKey.jpg" alt="Aggregate by key process" style="display: block; margin: auto;"/>